Parable of the Renegades

-He yelped when some lightweight pressed his right shoulder by surprise.
+Some light weight pressed his right shoulder by surprise.
 The minor burden went away as soon as he looked back.

 “What are you talking about?”
-Rio, with both hands resting on her lap seemed a little puzzled.
+Rio, with both hands resting on her lap, seemed a little puzzled.

-“Noted” was Rio’s quick reply before she took Lucas’ chopsticks off his hands.
+“Noted,” was Rio’s quick reply before she took Lucas’ chopsticks off his hands.